AdobeDocs/commerce-php/src/pages/development/advanced-reporting/report-xml.md

 ---
-group: advanced-reporting
-title: Report XML
+title: Report XML for advanced reporting | Commerce PHP Extensions
-functional_areas:
-    - Reports
+description: Learn about the markup language that you can use to build advanced reports for Adobe Commerce and Magento Open Source.
 ---

 **Report XML** is a markup language created to build advanced reports.